[CS Technical Interview 2] Operating Systems That Click

 🔥 What makes this course special?

-• All of my 'know-how' is included: As a non-CS major, I have fully incorporated my experience and know-how of self-studying CS and programming languages and getting hired at a large corporation.
+All of my 'know-how' is included: As a non-CS major, I have fully incorporated my experience and know-how of self-studying CS and programming languages and getting hired at a large corporation.
 I have included in this course all the methods for how to most efficiently understand complex and abstract concepts and make them your own.

-• 'Fundamentals' are key in any development field: Whether you're aiming for game development, AI, web/app development, or any other field, basic knowledge of computer science is not optional but essential.
+'Fundamentals' are key in any development field: Whether you're aiming for game development, AI, web/app development, or any other field, basic knowledge of computer science is not optional but essential.
 This course helps you become a true expert based on solid fundamentals.

 Networking is a subject that developers must understand at some point, but it often feels like a wall from the very beginning for many people.

-• OSI 7 layers, TCP/UDP, NAT, DNS, HTTPS...
-The terms are familiar, but you can't quite grasp the flow of how everything connects from start to finish
+OSI 7 layers, TCP/UDP, NAT, DNS, HTTPS...
+The terms are familiar, but you can't quite grasp the flow of how everything connects from start to finish❓

-• Or are you already exhausted from the start because there are too many words to memorize
+Or are you already exhausted from the start because there are too many words to memorize❓

-• How does the internet work?
+How does the internet work?

 → Introduces the overall flow through LAN and WAN, data transmission methods, and OSI 7-layer structure.

-• What happens when you enter a URL in your browser?
+What happens when you enter a URL in your browser?

 → Explains DNS, IP, HTTP, TCP/UDP, and port numbers in order.

-• What's the difference between TCP and UDP?
+What is the difference between TCP and UDP?

-• Why is NAT necessary?
+Why is NAT necessary?

 → We explain the private IP and public IP structure, NAT operation methods, and practical applications with diagrams.

-• How does HTTPS encrypt communication?
+How does HTTPS encrypt communication?

 → We'll break down the concepts of symmetric/asymmetric keys and the TLS handshake process in an easy-to-understand way.

-• How is network security implemented?
+How is network security implemented?

 → Understand the basic protection structure through firewall, SSL/TLS, and encryption elements.

-You can now also practice answering core questions that frequently appear in technical interviews, such as "Please explain the difference between TCP and UDP" and "What is DNS?", by training yourself to respond fluently in one or two sentences without hesitation.
+You can now practice answering core questions that frequently appear in technical interviews, such as "Please explain the difference between TCP and UDP" and "What is DNS?", by training yourself to respond fluently in one or two sentences without hesitation.

 This is the table of contents and key keywords you will learn in this course.

-If there are any unfamiliar keywords, make sure to grasp them thoroughly this time.
+If there are any unfamiliar keywords, make sure to master them thoroughly with this opportunity.

-1. Network Fundamentals
+Network Fundamentals

-• Network definition and configuration, LAN and WAN,
+Network definition and configuration, LAN and WAN,

 Data transmission methods,